guibou/PyF/Readme.md

 # TODO

 - Check with python that all examples are correct
-- Fix the only runtime error
 - Fix the unsupported formatters
 - Fix the small differences, the point of this library is to match the python syntax, so the differences should not exists.
 - Code quality (documentation and tests, we can copy the python tests)
 - Improve the error reporting with more Parsec annotation
-- Improve the issue with type inference
 - Improve the parser for sub-expression (handle the `:` and `}` cases if possible).

 # Build / test